Lean Warehousing Principles: What is a lean warehouse?

 - Sustain (Shitsuke)

-In the last of the 5S lean principles, sustain stands for “continuous improvement”.
+In the last of the 5S lean warehouse aspects, sustain stands for “continuous improvement”.
 This is why I do not prefer to describe lean principles as “steps”.
 Rather, this principle emphasizes that lean is not one and done.
 Implementation is a refining process over time.

 Lean Warehouse Management

-To gain success in lean implementation in the warehouse, everyone must be on board.
+Just like any other process lean warehouse management takes effort and buy-in to be successful.
+To gain success in lean warehousing implementation, everyone must be on board.
 Well defined principles, buy-in, and understanding by all employees is critical.
-Full implementation takes place at every level in the organization including labor and upper management.
+Full implementation takes place at every level in the organization (not just warehouse management) including labor and upper management.
 Each person can examine the 5S principles and continuously look for ways to streamline and remove unnecessary activities.

 Before any implementation, teams should focus on gathering information.
 Encourage team members to look for processes that can be more efficient, and work together to plan solutions.
 Once you have a list of ideas, put a plan in place and document processes for each area.
 Finally, managers should ensure that team members continued awareness of inefficient or useless processes.